jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 ### Final Core Design and Implementation Thoughts
 My implementation example doesn't keep track of client acquired objects.
 In addition to the `objectPool` queue, we might want to also maintain the set of acquired objects.
 We might want to do this for pooled object integrity.
 If your pool accepts arbitrary objects in `release(PooledObject)`, you do not have a pool, you have a vulnerability.
 My `release(PooledObject)` will allow any object to be added to the pool, including one that might be malicious.

-If the `ObjectPool` maintains all pooled objects whether currently being used by clients or waiting to be acquired, then we would be more likely to identify and prevent foreign, potentially malicious, objects being injected into the pool via `release(PooledObject)`.
+If the `ObjectPool` maintains all pooled objects whether they are currently being used by clients or waiting to be acquired, then we would be more likely to identify and prevent foreign, potentially malicious, objects being injected into the pool via `release(PooledObject)`.
 That is, do as I say, not as I do.

 ## Proxy Wrapped Object Pool Design and Implementation
 Before we dive into the Proxy-wrapped version, let’s review the limitations of the client-managed cleanup model.
 The core design and implementation listed above places a lot of responsibility upon the client to release the object and clear it locally.
 I don't trust developers to get that right.
 I wouldn't even trust myself to get it right.